gveran22/NetworkAnalysis-MetaIBS/README.md

 <br/>

 ## **License**
-This project is licensed under the MIT License.
 See the LICENSE file for details.

 <br/>

 ## **Contact**
-For questions or suggestions, contact Your Name.
+For questions or suggestions, contact .